deanwampler/Presentations/README.md

 This repo contains some of the presentations I've given over the years at conferences, user groups, etc. Not all of them are here yet.
 You can find all of them at [polyglotprogramming.com/talks](http://polyglotprogramming.com/talks "talks").

-Unless otherwise noted, all are covered by the [Creative Commons License](http://creativecommons.org/licenses/by/3.0/).
+Unless otherwise noted, all content is covered by the Creative Commons License [CC-by-4.0](https://creativecommons.org/licenses/by/4.0/).